On the Stability and Gelfand Property of Symmetric Pairs: Applications to Representation Theory

 \subsection{p-stability and Multiplicity One for Principal Series Representations}

-Let $(G,H,\theta)$ be a symmetric non-Archimedean pair which is not p-stable.
-In this case, generically, one can associate a functional on the generalized principal series representation of $G$ to each open orbit of $H$ in $G/P$, where $P$ is a $\theta$-split parabolic subgroup of $G$.
-In particular, a generic generalized principal series has multiplicity more than 1.
-This result is due to Blanck and Delorme in the non-Archimedean case and to van den Ban in the real case for unitary principal series, and we shall quote these just after specifying some terminology.
-From now on, when talking about induced representations, we consider only representation induced from unramified characters of a parabolic subgroup in the non-Archimedean case and to representations induced from unitary characters of parabolic subgroups in the real case.
+Let $(G,H,\theta)$ be a symmetric pair which is not p-stable.
+In this case, generically, one can associate a functional on the generalized principal series representation of $G$ with each open orbit of $H$ in $G/P$,where $P$ is a minimal $\theta$-split parabolic subgroup of $G$.
+In particular, a "generic" generalized principal series has multiplicity more than 1.
+In fact, those results are essentially known in the p-adic case by \cite{BD08} and in the archimedean case by \cite{BvD94}, but for completeness we shall show how they results imply the following \begin{theorem} Let $(G,H,\theta)$ be a symmetric pair.
+If $(G,H)$ is a Gelfand pair, then $(G,H,\theta)$ is p-stable. \end{theorem}